morabito-a/info/_publications/2015-Eucass.md

 ---
-title: "Installation issues of a small turboshaft engine into a light helicopter"
-collection: publications
-permalink: /publication/2010-10-01-paper-title-number-1
-excerpt: 'The ESPOSA project develops and integrates novel design and manufacturing technologies for a range of small gas turbine engines up to approximately 1.000 kW (SL ISA) to provide aircraft manufacturers with a better choice of modern propulsion units.'
+title:"Installation issues of a small turboshaft engine into a light helicopter" collection:publications permalink:/publication/2010-10-01-paper-title-number-1 excerpt:'The ESPOSA project develops and integrates novel design and manufacturing technologies for a range of small gas turbine engines up to approximately 1.000 kW (SL ISA) to provide aircraft manufacturers with a better choice of modern propulsion units.'
 date: 2015-04-01
 venue:'6th European Conference For Aeronautics And Space Sciences (EUCASS)' paperurl:'https://morabito-a.github.io/github.io-master/files/2015-Eucass.pdf'